 … because when we go to Italy we would be able to order food and tickets in Italian.
 (STE_45)

-By contrast, German was considered useful because of personal connections: ‘… half of my family can speak it.
+By contrast, German was considered useful because of personal connections:

+… half of my family can speak it.
 (STF_15)

 … I know many German people that live near me and it would be exciting to be able to interact in their mother-tongue.
 (STG_3).